Author: Ben

 A few centuries later, the brilliant Chinese commander Han Xin (韓信) leaned heavily on the value of military engineering.
 Han Xin (韓信)’s soldiers would rapidly repair & construct roads to facilitate his army’s movement or, at times, to deceive his enemies about which path he planned to take.
 His greatest military engineering accomplishment was at the Battle of Wei River (濰水) in 204 BCE.
 Han Xin (韓信) attacked the larger forces of the State of Qi (齊) and State of Chu (楚) and immediately retreated across the river, luring them to cross.
 What his rivals had not realized in their pursuit was that the water level of the Wei River was oddly low.
 Han Xin (韓信) had, prior to the attack, instructed his soldiers to construct a dam upstream to lower the water level.
 Once a sizable fraction of the enemy’s forces were mid-stream, Han Xin (韓信) ordered the dam released.
 The rush of water drowned a sizable portion of the enemy’s forces and divided the Chu (楚) / Qi (齊) forces letting Han Xin (韓信)’s smaller army defeat and scatter them.

 A century and a half later, Roman statesman and military commander Gaius Julius Caesar also famously advocated military engineering capability in his wars with the Germanic tribes in Gaul.
 He became the first Roman commander to cross the Rhine (twice!) by building bridges to make the point to the Germanic tribes that he could invade them whenever he wanted.
-At the Battle of Alesia in 52 BCE, after trading battles with the skilled Gallic commander Vercingetorix who had united the tribes in opposition to Rome, Caesar besieged Vercingetorix’s fortified settlement of Alesia while simultaneously holding off Gallic reinforcements by building 25 miles of fortifications surrounding Alesia in a month, all while outnumbered and under constant harassment by the Gallic forces!
-After fending off attacks from both sides of his fortification, Caesar forced Vercingetorix to surrender, bringing an end to organized resistance to Roman rule in Gaul for centuries.
+At the Battle of Alesia in 52 BCE, after trading battles with the skilled Gallic commander Vercingetorix who had united the tribes in opposition to Rome, Caesar besieged Vercingetorix’s fortified settlement of Alesia while simultaneously holding off Gallic reinforcements.
+Caesar did this by building 25 miles of fortifications surrounding Alesia in a month, all while outnumbered and under constant harassment from both sides by the Gallic forces!
+Caesar’s success forced Vercingetorix to surrender, bringing an end to organized resistance to Roman rule in Gaul for centuries.

 Vercingetorix Throws Down his Arms at the Feet of Julius Caesar by Lionel Royer; Image Credit: Wikimedia